-HR continues to balance the demands of several different roles: business partner, internal consultant, operational and administrative expert and both employee and employer advocate.
-This may sound like business as usual, roles that aren’t likely to create a mad rush of HR people arming themselves for the future.
+HR continues to balance the demands of several different roles: business partner, internal consultant, operational and administrative expert, and both employee and employer advocate.
+It may sound like business as usual, roles that aren’t likely to create a mad rush of HR people arming themselves for the future.

 In reality, however, they are new.
 Although the questions may be the same, the answers most assuredly are not.
 The ongoing challenge is to establish new deliverables and to sustain strong partnerships with both internal and external customers.
 The ability to see the big picture—and to deploy the resources to address the big picture—will be more important than ever.